by ProcureDeskLast Updated : Apr-11-2022

-QuickBooks AP automation process works great when only creating a few supplier invoices (Bills in QuickBooks).
-But as the volume increases, the AP team struggles with keeping up with the increased volume.
+QuickBooks AP automation process works great with only a few supplier invoices (Bills in QuickBooks).
+But as the volume increases, the AP team struggles with keeping up with the increased volume with Quickbooks AP Automation.
 More time spent processing invoices means delayed close of month close process.

 Matching invoices with purchase orders

 Many companies don’t have the discipline to create purchase orders in QuickBooks, so they use a manual purchase order process.
 The purchase orders get created outside of QuickBooks, and the buyers keep track of purchases in a spreadsheet.

 The AP team then has to find a matching purchase order for each invoice and follow up with stakeholders to match the invoice with the purchase order.
 This is time-consuming and leads to delays in closing the books.